gulam101/JS-Background-Changer/README.md

 - Any IDE to view code (Preferably Atom or Brackets)
 - Access to developer tools on web browser

+### Instructions:
+- Step 1: Click on Index.html
+- Step 2: Click on the play button

+### Installing The Tools:

+### What I Learnt:
+- Arrays in JavaScript
+- Using JavaScript to find elements in HTML & CSS

 ### Constrants:
 None.